playframework/playframework/documentation/manual/releases/release25/migration25/Migration25.md

 - [[Streams Migration Guide|StreamsMigration25]] – Migrating to Akka Streams, now used in place of iteratees in many Play APIs
 - [[Java Migration Guide|JavaMigration25]] - Migrating Java applications.
 Play now uses native Java types for functional types and offers several new customizable components in Java.

+Lucidchart has also put together an informative blog post on [upgrading from Play 2.3.x to Play 2.5.x](https://www.lucidchart.com/techblog/2017/02/22/upgrading-play-framework-2-3-play-2-5/).

 ## How to migrate

 The following steps need to be taken to update your sbt build before you can load/run a Play project in sbt.